AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Proof of Insurance

 In Ohio, you must drive with proof of insurance, whether digital or physical.
-If you don’t have proof of insurance, you’ll face license and registration suspension, plus up to $660 in fees.
+If you are caught driving without insurance in Ohio, you’ll face license and registration suspension, plus up to $660 in fees.

 State Laws